suxuekun/libpyiotcloud/_device_simulator/README.md

 	B. HOST - Server to connect to.

+		- If connecting to cloud DEVELOPMENT setup, use the DEV URL.
+		- If connecting to cloud PRODUCTION setup, use the PROD URL.
-		- If connecting to Windows docker setup, the default value is 192.168.99.100.
+		- If connecting to Windows docker local setup, the default value is 192.168.99.100.
 Double check with docker-machine ip.
-		- If connecting to MacOS docker setup, the default value is 127.0.0.1 or localhost
+		- If connecting to MacOS docker local setup, the default value is 127.0.0.1 or localhost
-		- If connecting to Windows non-docker setup, the default value is 127.0.0.1 or localhost
+		- If connecting to Windows non-docker local setup, the default value is 127.0.0.1 or localhost

 	<img src="../_images/device_simulator_py.png" width="600"/>